philbowles/PangolinMQTT/README.md

 Take a look at the first - very simple - example which exists in two forms: A ["P_" version](examples/QuickStart_P/QuickStart_P.ino) which uses Pangolin and an ["A_" version](examples/QuickStart_A/QuickStart_A.ino) which uses `AsyncMqttClient`.
 A side-by-side comparison of the two shows the very minimal changes required to get you up and running.
 (Also a single glance at the [comparison](#comparison-with-asyncmqttclient) of the two outputs gives a good overview of the major differences between Pangolin and `AsyncMqttClient`)

-The remainder of the Examples start with the "U_" prefix which signifies "Unified".
-See the [section below](#examples) on what this means an how to get the best out of them.
+The remainder of the Examples can be compiled for either Pangolin or AsyncMqttClient to allow you to compare the two libraries in the few cases where AsynClientMqtt doesn't fail.
+See the [Example Sketches](docs/examples.md) on how to run them and get the best out of the code.

 ### A better API